donpir/JSCSVReader/README.md

-# JSCSVReader
+# csvjson
-A JavaScript library to parse csv files and trasform the content in JSON Format
+A JavaScript library to parse csv files and trasform the content in JSON Format.
+The library infers the column separator and uses it to parse the CSV content.